 Robert has experience as a CNA, RN, and NP in various inpatient and outpatient settings.
 He works with patients of all ages and is driven by core beliefs of respect and dignity.
 Robert’s patients can expect a compassionate, non-judgmental approach to their care that is driven by clinical evidence and best practice guidelines.

-Kristy Landine, MS
+Kristy Landine, LMHC

 Kristy has experience working with families, adolescents, children, and adults within the counseling setting.
 She is skilled in the use of Cognitive Behavioral Therapy, Mindfulness-Based Therapy, Positive Psychology, and incorporates art and play therapy when applicable.
 Kristy has experience working with individuals and families facing conflict, anxiety, depression, self-esteem, self-harm, and trauma.